Unilever delivers consistent first-half 2012 results

 First-half underlying sales growth 7.0% comprising volume growth of 2.8% and price growth of 4.1%.
 Second quarter underlying sales growth of 5.8%

 Emerging markets underlying sales growth up 11.4% in the first half; up 11.0% in the second quarter

 Core operating margin flat; increased advertising and promotions investment behind our brands

 Core earnings per share up 6% at €0.76; free cash flow at €1.5 billion

 The first-half results reflect a strong performance in markets that remain challenging.
 Consumer confidence remains fragile and the competitive environment intense.
 The value growth of our markets is driven largely by pricing and reflects the combination of strong growth in emerging markets and sluggish growth in the developed markets where volume growth continues to be negative.
-In this context, all of our Categories grew, driven by strong innovations and the roll-out of our brands into new markets.
+In this context, all of our Divisions grew, driven by strong innovations and the roll-out of our brands into new markets.

 Commenting on the results, CEO Paul Polman said: “Despite deteriorating global economic conditions and a competitive environment which remains intense, we again delivered volume growth ahead of our markets and gained value share across the majority of our business.
 Our performance reflects continued investment in innovation, brand-building and people, whilst keeping discipline on both costs and execution.”

 Hair delivered strong double-digit growth driven by Dove, with the continuing success of Dove Damage Therapy, and Clear, benefiting from the continuing success of its relaunch as a premium scalp expert.
 The expansion of our brands into new markets is also contributing strongly, with the launch of Clear in the US, TRESemmé in Brazil, Dove Hair in the Philippines, and the introduction of Axe Hair in Europe.